markski1/BSXU/README.md

 Key differences:

 - Implemented as a Flask application.
-- Files are uploaded to a Backblaze B2 bucket.
+- Files are uploaded to a Backblaze B2 bucket (optional).
-- Server is only used for 'caching' (fresh files are stored and served from the server, instead of exposing B2 urls and risking egress fees).
+- Server filesystem storage otherwise.
+In B2 mode, filesystem is a cache, to avoid B2 egress fees.
+- Web panel for manual uploading, stats, fetching links.
 - A lot more configurable.
 - In addition to ShareX, a method to use Flameshot is also provided.